RaiderHacks/RaiderHacks-Website-2.0/PASSWD_AUTH_README.md

 It is still hard for all three of these devices to expand the amount of

 RAM they can use.

+The whitepaper reports Argon2D is recommended for backend servers and cryptocurrency

+mining.
+Since our proof-of-work for CAPTCHA forces the user to compute a one-time

+hash, there is really little value in anyone doing a side-channel attack to figure

+out what the hash the client discovered was.
+Argon2D is actually preferable over

+Argon2ID in this specific case.

+The Argon2 Whitepaper said the following about user parameters:

+1. Amount of memory M: make this as large as possible.

+2. Number oT passes over the memory.
+Make this as large as possible.

+3. Degree d of Parallelism: Ideally double the number of CPU cores.

+According to the Argon2 Whitepaper, the purpose in designing Argon2

+was to increase the amount of time it would take

+for ASICs to crack hashes while having the same

+execution time on CPU due to parallelism and

+pipelining.

 Hierarchy of CAPTCHA Tests: